lynnchyl/food_ordering_system/README.md

 ## Database
 The database schema consists of the following tables:

 1. <b>Food</b>: This table stores information about the available food items.
-It includes columns such as:
+It includes columns such as id, itemName, itemPrice, createdAt, and updatedAt.
-    i. id
-    ii. itemName
-    iii. itemPrice
-    iv. createdAt
-    v. updatedAt

 2. <b>Orders</b>: This table represents orders placed by users.
-It contains columns like:
+It contains columns like id, totalPrice, status, createdAt, and updatedAt.
-    i. id
-    ii. totalPrice
-    iii.status
-    iv. createdAt
-    v. updatedAt

 3. <b>OrderFood</b>: This table serves as an association table to establish a many-to-many relationship between Orders and Food tables.
-It includes columns like:
+It includes columns like orderId, foodId, createdAt, and updatedAt.
-    i. orderId
-    ii. foodId
-    iii. createdAt
-    iv. updatedAt

 ## APIs
 The system exposes the following RESTful APIs: